-Building upon our understanding of sample spaces and events, let's consider how the probability of an event can change when we know that another event has already occurred.
-This leads us to the important concept of conditional probability.
+The probability of an event can change when we know that another event has already occurred.
+This leads to the main concept of conditional probability.

 Often, we are interested in the probability of an event A happening given that we know event B has happened.
 This is called the conditional probability of A given B, and it's denoted as P(A∣B).
 Think of it as updating our probability estimate based on new information (event B).